mgm52/skillbench/README.md

 conda activate venv
 ```

-Tested on Python 3.9.7.
+Tested on Python 3.9.15.
 ---

 ## Ideas

 ### Data collection
-- Source from HLTV
+- Source from HLTV - sadly no official api exists
-- Scrape using BeautifulSoup?
+- Scrape using BeautifulSoup

 ### Emulator
 - GP mapping from (team, team) to (win probability) ??